 Early Origins of the Holtoway family

-hundred of Ossulstone.
 Today, it is part of Greater London.
-There are a few different possible origins of the place name but the generally accepted origin is from the Old English words hol + weg which evolved to mean "the road with a hollow."
+There are a few different possible origins of the place name but the generally accepted origin is from the Old English words "hol" + "weg" which evolved to mean "the road with a hollow."
 One of the first listings of the district was in 1307, when it was listed as Le Holeweye.

 Early History of the Holtoway family

-Another 131 words (9 lines of text) covering the years 1826, 1684, 1666, 1734, 1720, 1734, 1722, 1723 and are included under the topic Early Holtoway History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holtoway research.
+Another 60 words (4 lines of text) covering the years 1581, 1684, 1666, 1734, 1720, 1734, 1722, 1723, 1691, 1759, 1691, 1684, 1695, 1562, 1616, 1562, 1582, 1599, 1604 and are included under the topic Early Holtoway History in all our PDF Extended History products and printed products wherever possible.

 Holtoway Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Holtoway has appeared include Holloway, Hollway, Holoway, Hollaway, Hollywood and others.

 Early Notables of the Holtoway family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Holtoway Notables in all our PDF Extended History products and printed products wherever possible.
+Another 152 words (11 lines of text) are included under the topic Early Holtoway Notables in all our PDF Extended History products and printed products wherever possible.